Business : Harvard Course 2024

 Business has always been my passion in terms of career paths and I am so excited to be exploring it further in an abundance of ways.
-I have been taking college courses, interning with companies, and journaling all my thoughts and knowledge regarding different subjects.
+In this particular post, I detail my experience as a Harvard Secondary School student.

 A Summer at Harvard: My Macroeconomics Adventure